 The ambitious city-centre scheme will provide 323 homes – a mix of affordable rent, shared ownership and open market apartments, all with 1 or 2 bedrooms.

-Gail Harris, Deputy Leader and Portfolio Holder for Norwich City Council, Clive Lewis MP, and James Carter of RG Carter (pictured left, with Broadland’s Chief Executive Michael Newey) were among Broadland’s guests celebrating the start of construction of the first 60 affordable rent flats.
+Gail Harris, Deputy Leader and Portfolio Holder for Norwich City Council, Clive Lewis MP, and James Carter of RG Carter (pictured above, with Broadland’s Chief Executive Michael Newey) were among Broadland’s guests celebrating the start of construction of the first 60 affordable rent flats.

 Andrew Savage, Executive Development Director, said: